 Riverview is a somewhat small city located in the state of Michigan.
 With a population of 12,181 people and four constituent neighborhoods, Riverview is the 92nd largest community in Michigan.

 Riverview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riverview is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Riverview who work in office and administrative support (16.93%), management occupations (8.73%), and food service (7.98%).
+There are especially a lot of people living in Riverview who work in office and administrative support (19.70%), food service (8.43%), and personal care services (8.08%).

 Also of interest is that Riverview has more people living here who work in computers and math than 95% of the places in the US.

+Riverview is a somewhat ethnically-diverse city.
 The people who call Riverview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverview residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Riverview include Irish, Polish, English, and Italian.
+Important ancestries of people in Riverview include Polish, Irish, English, and Italian.

 The most common language spoken in Riverview is English.
 Other important languages spoken here include Spanish and Arabic.